 On my last trip I went to a few different animal cafes and from what I’ve seen, yes, Harry Harajuku is among the best hedgehog cafes in Tokyo in that it’s clean, quiet and there’s lots of space for the hedgehogs.

 Whether Harry’s is now the cutest Hedgehog Cafe in Tokyo though, I’m not sure – I also went to a hedgehog cafe in Shibuya on this trip called Chiku Chiku where the hedgehog tanks are done out like tiny rooms in dollhouses.
-If that sounds adorable, then you’ll find out more about it here.
+If that sounds adorable, then you can see more cute pictures and find out more about it in our longer post here.

 I do have a soft spot for Snoozy and Wriggly though – I actually found them to be the most lively of all the hedgehogs I’ve met so far (yes, even Snoozy!).
 I’m not sure if this was because Harry Harajuku was so new when I went and so the hedgehogs were enjoying being handled still or if I just got lucky with a couple of, particularly friendly ones!